Unleashed (2016 film): Production

-On June 4, 2015, it was announced Kate Micucci, Justin Chatwin and Steve Howey signed on for the film.
-On June 18, 2015, it was announced Sean Astin, Hana Mae Lee, Josh Brener and Illeana Douglas joined the cast of the film.
+On June 4, 2015, it was announced Kate Micucci, Justin Chatwin, and Steve Howey signed on for the film.
+Three weeks later, it was announced Sean Astin, Hana Mae Lee, Josh Brener, and Illeana Douglas joined the cast of the film.

 Principal photography began on June 30, 2015, in San Francisco.

 Release

 The film had its world premiere at the Mill Valley Film Festival on October 12, 2016.
 Level 33 Entertainment acquired the domestic distribution rights and released the film on August 25, 2017, in select theaters and through video on demand.